cositools/cosi-setup/README.md

 conda install -c conda-forge tensorflow
 ```

-Remove anaconda module, in order to have the correct python:
+Remove anaconda module, in order to have the correct python version:
 ```
 module rm anaconda3/2021.05-gcc/8.3.1
 ```